Hari31416/MSc_Project/ROM.md

 #### s and p polarized light

 - _p-polarized light_: The electric and the magnetic field are, respectively, parallel and perpendicular to the plane of incidence.
 The electrons move in the plane of incidence.
 The electron boundary is driven at frequencies $\omega_0$ and $2\omega_0$ , because both the transverse and the longitudinal component of the electron velocity contribute to the motion of the boundary.
 It follows that in this case both even and odd harmonics with polarization are generated.
-- _s-polraized light_: The electric field is parallel to the plasma—vacuum interface.
+- _s-polarized light_: The electric field is parallel to the plasma—vacuum interface.
 The electrons move in a plane perpendicular to the plane of incidence.
 In this configuration only the longitudinal component contributes, while the transverse component of the electron motion is ineffective.
 The normal motion of the mirror is driven at one frequency only, $\omega_m = 2\omega_0$ .
 It follows that the reflected light is composed of s-polarized odd harmonics.
 There are no s-polarized even harmonics.

 #### Spectral Intensity Distribution